Keyboard shortcuts

 Feature Highlights

-• Freehand pen, line, rectangle, ellipse, arrow, and text tools
+• Freehand pen, line, rectangle, ellipse, arrow, step marker, text, sticky note, marker, and eraser tools

 • Fast toggle via daemon and keybind